-Explore the headwaters of the Sol Duc River
+Olympic National Park's Sol Duc Falls Tour includes the Headwaters of the Mighty Sol Duc River

-Sol Duc Falls tours allow you to experience a beautiful old-growth Olympic National Park forest that includes the majestic Pacific Silver Fir and a profusion of huckleberries.
-The year-round wild & scenic Sol Duc Falls is located on one of the eleven major rivers that drain Olympic.
+An Olympic National Park waterfall tour should include Sol Duc Falls.
+However, the Sol Duc Valley is not just about a waterfall.
+The drive and hike to Sol Duc Falls winds though old-growth forest that includes the majestic Pacific Silver Fir and a profusion of huckleberries.
+The wild & scenic Sol Duc Falls is located on one of the eleven major rivers that drain Olympic National Park.

-Salmon Cascades is also located on the Sol Duc River, and this is a great place to watch anadromous fish like Coho salmon jumping in order to continue their journey upriver.
-The hiking trails around the Sol Duc are as varied and interesting as found at Hurricane Ridge.
+Salmon Cascades, located on the Sol Duc River, is a great place to watch anadromous fish like Coho salmon jumping in order to continue their journey upriver.
+The hiking trails around Sol Duc Falls are as varied and interesting as those found at Hurricane Ridge.
 However, the trees are the view, not the mountains.

 Almost the entire length of the Sol Duc road is in Olympic National Park.
 You quickly leave highway 101 in order to enjoy amazingly huge trees virtually hugging the twisty road adjacent to the Sol Duc River.
 In the middle of the day in 2016, tour participants watched in amazement as an adult bobcat ran across the road in front of the Experience Olympic vehicle.
 According to a field guide to place names of Olympic National Park, it is possible that Sol Duc is from a Quileute word meaning, “the people living at the place of the clear sparkling water.”